testmunk/docs/android.rst

 The goal of this post is to show how we can do basic image recognition using Calabash Android library.

-Image comparison is another way that allows you to assert your tests using calabash cucumber.
-However, calabash cucumber does not support it by default.
+Image comparison is another way that allows you to assert your tests using Calabash.
+However, Calabash does not support it by default.
 So, we have created some custom steps that you can include in your features folder, and you’ll have image comparison working in a short time.

 Image comparison is a tricky topic.
 Some comparisons are as simple as pixel by pixel checking; very advanced scenarios may compare a small image within a bigger image, or even images which are slightly shifted or compressed.